akaPIPP/Candlestick-Chart-Viewer./README.md

 Switch between different timeframes (1h, 4h, 1d, etc.).

-Draw Fibonacci Retracements directly on the chart.
+Draw Fibonacci Retracements directly on the chart.( still to be fixed )

-Draw Trendlines with two clicks.
+Draw Trendlines with two clicks.( to be fixed )

 Clear all drawings with one click.